silasdavis/berkeleylm/README.md

-This is a fork of the original repo at http://berkeleylm.googlecode.com which is not actively supported anymore.
+This is a fork of the original repo at http://berkeleylm.googlecode.com which is not actively maintained.

 List of changes: